 4. More Tweaks – If you are still experiencing issues even after all that you can try some of the following as it can sometimes cut back the load especially if you write a lot of articles and do multiple revisions before you publish.

 If you edit the wp-config.php you can add the following snippet of code

 // Disable the post revisions

 Applying this will make so that WordPress stops tracking post revisions.
-For most people this will be totally fine to have this disabled.
+For most people, this will be totally fine to have this disabled.
 Once you disable it you will want to run the following command in MySQL.
-If you are not familiar with MySQL you should have access the phpMyAdmin as most hosts give you access to this in some form or another.
+If you are not familiar with MySQL you should have access to the phpMyAdmin as most hosts give you access to this in some form or another.

 DELETE FROM wp_posts WHERE post_type = “revision”;

 Once you have run that it should show that it removed X entries, those were all the past revisions even for posts that you have already published.

 You may have noticed that WordPress autosaves your posts while you are typing.
 Every time that it saves it is going to use the server’s processor to run the needed queries against the database and save your post.
 While this is wonderful and all, you may choose to raise the interval to a higher number.
 The higher the number means it’s not going to save as often, and will not hit the CPU as often either.
 To make the adjustment open the wp-config.php file again and add the following line and adjust the number so something that you see fit.
 It is in seconds.